AndrewBergstrom/face-detector/README.md

 ---

   ## Project Description:
-  ### With the Clarifai API, this project a machine learning model to detect faces in pictures.
+  ### With the Clarifai API, this project uses a machine learning model to detect faces in pictures.
 A full stack application where the user signs in, uploads a picture using a URL and then has the results displayed right in front of them.
   ![](public/.jpg)
 ---